WORKING ON MAJOR CIVIL ENGINEERING PROJECTS WITH

-We are a family owned construction and development contractor specialising in traditional and design and build commercial/residential developments including refurbishment projects, predominantly within London and the South East of England.
+We are a family owned construction and demolition contractor specialising in concrete placement, demolition services and labour supply to construction and rail industries.
+We work in London and the South East of England.
 We work with partners on each project, whether they are occupiers, landowners or investors.
-Our supply chains include building contractors, sub-contractors, building product suppliers as well as professional consultancy firms providing design and other building related services.
+Our supply chains include sub-contractors, building product suppliers as well as professional consultancy firms providing construction related services.

 As part of our commitment to combating modern slavery, we have implemented the following policies: